Regaining Control: Why an ESA is a Scientifically Sound Step Forward

 You already know something is off.
-The anxiety makes leaving the house feel impossible.
-The depression that turns getting out of bed into a negotiation.
-The panic attacks that arrive without warning and leave you hollowed out.
+Anxiety makes leaving the house feel impossible.
+Depression turns getting out of bed into a negotiation.
+Panic attacks arrive without warning, leaving you completely hollowed out.

 Needing an ESA is not a crutch.
 ESAs are scientifically credible and biologically sound ways of helping yourself emotionally and mentally.
-Your act of reaching out for such support is not a sign of weakness.
-It is your brain asking for what it truly needs.
+Your act of reaching out and seeking support is not a sign of weakness.
+It is your brain asking for what it truly needs to heal.

 Here's what science tells us about the changes in the brain when you make an ESA part of your life.